-There Isn’t Going to Be an All-Clear Signal
+The Crisis Could Last 18 Months.
+Be Prepared.

 At the moment, we are just playing for time.
 Whether social distancing is working will be clearer in a month than it is now, but even then we will not know to a moral certainty when adults can safely go back to the office and children can go back to school.
 Which is partly why employers, university officials, and others have given such widely varying time frames for how long they are shutting things down—two weeks, until the end of April, until the end of the academic year, until sometime later.

-Two weeks, for what it’s worth, is just a way of breaking the bad news easy.
+Two weeks, for what it’s worth, is just a way of breaking the bad news easily.
 If anything, we are likely to see more draconian distancing measures if the data start to show success.
 The goal of social distancing, as everyone now knows, is to “flatten the curve”—to keep the number of COVID-19 cases from spiking faster than the medical system can mobilize to handle them.
 But a flatter curve is longer; a failure of social distancing would mean the peak comes sooner—at a horrifying cost of lives—but also that Americans are back outside sooner.

 If entirely suppressing the coronavirus is a public-health ideal, crisis management is the homeland-security standard.
 The goal is to minimize risk, maximize defenses, and maintain social cohesion at the same time.
 In a society that must start moving again at some point, emergency-management planners looking at the metrics may seem heartless.